bfl-itp/syllabus/workflow.md

 ## Automatic Style Checking

 When the pull request is created, you should see a message saying that "the Travis CI build is in progress" – this means that your solution is being automatically checked for syntax errors.
 If this "build" ends up failing (which will show a red "X"), click through the "details" link and scroll to the bottom to see what the errors were.
 This automated feedback will help you write better code.
-If it's green, you're good to go.
+If it's green checkmark, you're good to go.

 ## Discussion